zixindh/yt/README.md

 3. **Automatic Processing**: Watch the progress bar as the app:
    - Uses Apify to extract the video transcript, title, and channel name
    - Processes the transcript content for analysis
-   - Generates a summary using Qwen Coder with speaker identification
+   - Generates a summary using OpenRouter AI
-4. **View Results**: Read the AI-generated summary with identified speakers and optionally view the full transcript
+4. **View Results**: Read the AI-generated summary and optionally view the full transcript

 ## 🛠️ Technical Details